KrittikaSheokand/API-to-MYSQL/README.md

 # API-to-MYSQL
-Scrape data of contributors from github API and store it in MYSQL database
+Scraped data of contributors from github API and stored in MYSQL database